I see art as a space for experimentation, where boundaries dissolve, and new worlds are discovered.

 Biography

-Throughout her career, Bauermeister exhibited widely across Europe and the U.S., contributing to movements that questioned the boundaries of traditional art forms.
+In the 90s and 2000s, Bauermeister continued to exhibit her work in important solo and group exhibitions, contributing to movements that questioned the boundaries of traditional art forms.
 She was celebrated for her ability to blend art with music, philosophy, and science, creating thought-provoking works that continue to inspire today.

 Mary Bauermeister in N.Y.